 It is always best to try to settle your legal problem outside of the courts if possible.
 Defending a legal action can be very expensive and time consuming.
 Generally, the party who loses will be made to pay the other side's legal expenses and costs.

 Defending an action brought by writ or originating motion

-A writ or originating motion is a legal document that claims that a dispute has occurred and outlines a legal remedy to resolve it, which a person produces and files with the Court to start a court action.
+A writ or originating motion is a legal document that claims that a dispute has occurred and outlines a legal remedy which a person or company produces and files with the Court to start a court action.